ganrad/aks-aspnet-sqldb-rest/README.md

     ![alt tag](./images/H-11.PNG)

     Click on the **helm** task (on the left).
 In the detail pane on the right, fill out the values as shown in the screenshots below.
+Remember to specify the correct value for the Azure resource group (eg., myResourceGroup).

     ![alt tag](./images/H-12.PNG)